justas-d/cscape/CScape.Core/notes.md

 ﻿# TODO
+	* New entity system
+		* Component based
+		* Handle based.
+(We must dereference the entity in order to access it.
+This battles and catches cases where we keep a reference to a dead entity past the frame boundary)

 	* Negative numbers aren't parsed by the command interpreter
 	* Invensitage reconnect limbo
 	* Replace complicated abstraction hierarchies with a strategy pattern